wmde/wikibase-release-pipeline/docs/operating/backup-and-restore.md

 To back up these data volumes:

-1. If you have not already, [log in to your server and change to your Wikibase Suite directory](./README.md#accessing-your-wikibase-suite-server).
+1. If you have not already, [log in to your server and change to your WBS directory](./README.md#accessing-your-wbs-server).

-2. Create a `backup` directory one level above the directory from which you operate Wikibase Suite, shut down the instance, and dump the contents of all Docker volumes into `.tar.gz` files there.
+2. Create a `backup` directory one level above the directory from which you operate WBS, shut down the instance, and dump the contents of all Docker volumes into `.tar.gz` files there.

    ```sh
    mkdir -p ../backup